 Muladhara is the most instinctual of all chakras: it is your survival center, your fight and flight response.
 This is your primal, animal nature, in fact it connects us with spiritual energies of our ancestors, their challenges and their victories.
 The energy of Muladhara allows us to harness courage, resourcefulness and the will to live during trying times.
 That’s why the challenge associated with this chakra is the fear.

 When the Root Chakra is blocked

 Since Base Chakra carries our ancestral memories, basically everyone experiences challenges or blockages within Muladhara.
 The root chakra is comprised of whatever grounds you to stability in your life.
 This includes your basic needs such as food, water, shelter, and safety, as well as your more emotional needs such as letting go of fear.
 When these needs are met, you feel grounded and safe, and you tend to worry less day to day.

 If there is an imbalance in the root chakra you may experience anxiety disorders, fears, or nightmares.
 Physical imbalances may manifest as problems in the colon, with the bladder, with elimination, or with lower back, leg, or feet issues.
 In men, prostate problems may occur.
 Eating disorders may also be a sign of a root chakra imbalance.

-How to rebalance your Muladhara?
+How to rebalance the Root Chakra

 - “See red”.
 Seriously.
 Envisioning the colour red glowing brightly at the base of the spine, where this chakra is located, is the beginning of root chakra cleansing and balancing.
 Start with the simple meditation of imaging a bright red light at the base of your spine.
 Picture this red light extending down your legs and feet, grounding you to the earth.